-Sweaters on Penguins
+Sweaters on oiled penguins?

-Additionally, there are many different types of oil, and many have irritating and toxic components in them.
-It is common to see skin burns and irritation on birds that have heavy oil on their feathers.
+Additionally, there are many different types of oil, and many contain irritating and toxic components.
+It’s common to see skin burns and irritation on birds that have heavy oil on their feathers.
 The last thing we want to do is to put something over their feathers that causes the oil to be pressed against their skin, or impairs the evaporation of the aromatics put off by the oil.
 Penguins and other birds can also overheat very quickly, and the sweaters increase this risk.

-In the Treasure oil spill in 2000 in Cape Town, South Africa, International Bird Rescue worked with IFAW and SANCCOB (South African Foundation for the Conservation of Coastal Birds) to rehabilitate over 20,000 oiled African Penguins, and successfully released 95% of them.
-In every oil spill where we have cared for penguins we have had at least an 80% release rate, and none of these birds wore sweaters.
+In the Treasure oil spill in 2000 in Cape Town, South Africa, International Bird Rescue worked with the International Fund for Animal Welfare (IFAW) and the South African Foundation for the Conservation of Coastal Birds (SANCCOB) to rehabilitate over 20,000 oiled African Penguins; we successfully released 95% of them.
+In every oil spill where we have cared for penguins, International Bird Rescue has had at least an 80% release rate, and none of these birds wore sweaters.

 International Bird Rescue